-For example, an asset allocation plan for an investor just starting who does not expect to pull from their investment funds for more than ten years and has a high tolerance for risk may just be 100% equities.
+For example, an asset allocation plan for an investor just starting who does not expect to pull from their investment funds for more than 10 years and has a high tolerance for risk may just be 100% equities.

-As time goes on, that investor may choose to reduce the percentage of equities and add to bonds and/or cash as they near retirement or specific liquidity needs.
+As time goes on, that investor may choose to reduce the percentage of equities and add to bonds and/or cash as they near retirement or have specific liquidity needs.

 A retirement financial advisor may advise you to start with a broad-based index fund to diversify among sectors and reduce single-stock or sector risk.

 A broad-based index fund like the S&P 500 Index will give you extensive exposure to all sectors of the U.S. stock market by investing in 500 companies versus a handful of stocks that can be tricky to predict performance.

 Next, consider complementing your fund with a few different funds of varying risk levels to diversify your risk.

 - Purchase small-cap companies.
 Small-cap companies are historically higher risk than large-cap companies, meaning they experience more volatility.
 However, they can outperform large-cap companies over time and particular periods.

 - Purchase non-U.S. companies.
 Two-thirds of companies are overseas, including developed international and emerging market countries.
 Non-U.S. equity returns tend to benefit from periods where the dollar is falling.
 Having allocations to them tends to offset any losses or lags in the performance of U.S. stocks.